 Sensitive Data Watcher™—a component of Spirion—provides always-on monitoring to control data in near real time.
 When a file is created, copied, edited, detached from an email, extracted from an archive, retrieved from cloud storage, or otherwise modified, it is instantly searched, and automatically classified and reported upon.

 Spirion enables you to search everywhere, including within Windows, Mac OS X, Linux, emails servers, MS Office 365, images and websites.
 It uses both content and metadata to identify and classify sensitive data as it is created, modified or shared.
-Employees are notified about sensitive data in files so they can take appropriate action.
-Automated, persistent data classification ensures that no matter how many times data is moved, copied or shared, it is categorized and tagged automatically based on sensitivity and your information centric security policy, so you can prevent data loss.
+Employees are notified about sensitive data in files so that they can take appropriate action.
+Automated, persistent data classification ensures that no matter how many times data is moved, copied or shared, it is categorized and tagged automatically based on sensitivity and your information-centric security policy and processes so that so you can prevent data loss.

 Spirion ensures that archived information is accurately classified.
 Its centralized management console arms you with detailed reporting and powerful data remediation features such as data encryption, shredding, redacting and quarantining of files.

 The volume of archived data inevitably grows, and while you may want to save all your data forever, that’s not feasible.
-Cost and compliance issues exert pressure to destroy data you no longer need.
+Storage cost and compliance issues exert pressure to destroy data you no longer need.

 To prevent data leak, you must ensure that you delete a file securely.
 Spirion Data Platform gives you the ability to automatically destroy files from a centralized console using a highly secure digital shredder, compliant with the United States Department of Defense Directive, which provides baseline standards for the protection of classified information.
-Spirion Data Platform uses multiple levels of deletion so that the sensitive data you delete cannot be recovered.
+Spirion Data Platform uses multiple levels of deletion so that the sensitive data you delete cannot be recovered, freeing up storage resources.

-Ensuring the security of your data across its lifecycle can help you improve your enterprise data loss prevention strategy and help you comply with standards, including PCI-DSS and HIPAA.
+Ensuring the security of your data across its lifecycle can help you improve your enterprise data loss prevention strategy and help you comply with regulatory requirements and standards, including The Payment Card Industry Data Security Standard (PCI-DSS) and HIPAA.